Living Data

 Dancers: Helen Clarke Lapin, Mike Green, Caterina Mocciola

-Dancers Helen Clarke Lapin, Mike Green and Caterina Mocciola move in response to hearing Mary E. White's Big Picture Story.
-I video record them and trace their gestures of connection to make an animation.
+Helen Clarke Lapin, Mike Green and Caterina Mocciola dance in response to hearing Mary E. White descrie The Big Picture.
+I video record the dance and trace and animate their gestures of connection.

 Conclusion, Long-term changes in temperate Australian coastal waters: